hmrc/cgt-property-disposals-frontend/README.md

 # cgt-property-disposals-frontend

 This is a microservice which provides a UI for reporting Capital Gains Tax on UK property (CGT).
-This service is written in Scala using the Play framework.
+This service is written in Scala using the Play Framework.
 It provides functionality to do the following:
 - subscribe to the CGT service
 - manage subscription details
 - fill in and submit CGT returns